 Cameron Mtn Labradors is located at the base of Cameron Mountain just outside of the town of Gordonsville, a short drive from the Blue Ridge Mountains in Virginia.
-Cameron Mtn Labradors is a serious hobby kennel emphasizing the breeding of healthy, handsome English style Labradors that come from a long line of show, hunt and obedience titled dogs.
-These English type of Labradors, with their beautiful boxy heads and calm temperaments, are ideal for hunting and family companions while being bred to conform to the breed standard.
+Cameron Mtn Labradors is a serious hobby kennel emphasizing the breeding of healthy, handsome Labradors that come from a long line of show, hunt and obedience titled dogs.
+Our Labradors, with their beautiful heads and calm temperaments, are ideal for hunting and family companions while being bred to conform to the breed standard.
 We are currently participating in conformation shows which judge for temperament and athletic ability as we wait for the fall hunting season to begin.

 This love affair with dogs began early, Becky’s earliest memory is of a big black lab named Inky giving her a wet sloppy kiss, she was in love, she was three.
 When Becky was 7 years old and her parents purchased a very poor quality purebred miniature poodle for a family pet.
 At an early age Becky began obedience training with “Pups” and achieved an AKC Companion Dog (CD) title on “Pups”.
 She desired more and was rewarded with a German Shorthair Pointer (Rainy) to show in Junior Showmanship and Conformation classes as well as another miniature poodle (Lady) with show potential, all before graduating high school.
 During high school Becky worked at the home of AKC BIS Judge Jean Fournier caring for her kennel of Siberian Huskies as well as working at a local animal hospital.
 It was also at this time that she became involved with the Farmington Valley Kennel Club and was featured on a monthly radio program about dogs in Hartford, CT .